Understanding Maven: Sonatype's Training Classes

 Advanced Enterprise Infrastructure: MVN-201

-Our second class is geared toward the advanced developer and build engineer, students who want to learn about repository management and continuous integration as well as build best-practices.
-The focus of this class is on the who, what, why of repository management, but this focus also leads into continuous integration and how repository managers support workflow and collaboration.
+Our second class is geared toward the advanced developer and build engineer, students who want to learn about repository management and continuous integration, as well as build best-practices.
+The focus of this class is on who, what, why of repository management, but this focus also leads to continuous integration and how repository managers support workflow and collaboration.
 You've created software in MVN-101, now let's focus on working together in teams, enforcing standards, and building the infrastructure for collaboration.

-In preparing for the upcoming 1.4 release of Nexus, I've tried to take stock of our statistics and my unscientific analysis of the book download stats suggests that only 1 in 10, at best 1 in 5, developers using Maven are learning about repository management.
+In preparation for the upcoming 1.4 release of Sonatype Nexus Repository, I've tried to take stock of our statistics.
+My unscientific analysis of the book download stats suggests only 1 in 10, at best 1 in 5, developers using Maven learn about repository management.
 (Source? book PDF download numbers.)
-I view this as a challenge to try to convince more developers that developing without a repository manager is akin to rock climbing without a rope and harness.
-You should walk away from MVN-201 convinced that repository management isn't "optional".
+I view this as a challenge to convince more developers that developing without a repository manager is like rock climbing without a rope and harness.
+You should walk away from MVN-201 convinced that repository management isn't "optional."
 It isn't something "extra" that you may or may not integrate into your build architecture.
 It is the difference between a development team that can collaborate, and a development team that is bumbling around at deployment time trying to exchange JARs and support custom build solutions.

-This class focuses on Nexus Open Source, starting with the basic installation of Nexus and progressing toward running Nexus as a component in a larger, enterprise deployment of Nexus and Hudson.
+This class focuses on Sonatype Nexus Repository open source, starting with the basic installation of Sonatype Nexus Repository, and progressing toward running Nexus as a component in a larger, enterprise deployment of Nexus and Hudson.

-In MVN-201 the instructors are given more leeway to address specific student questions.
-We build more time into MVN-201 for discussion and analysis of course content because we've learned from experience that it is the students that drive more advanced content.
-If you are taking MVN-201, I'd encourage you to do some reasearch, come armed with questions and try your best to ask our instructors the most difficult, most esoteric questions you can.
+In MVN-201, instructors are given more leeway to address specific student questions.
+We build more time into MVN-201 for discussion and analysis of course content, because we've learned from experience that students drive more advanced content.
+If you are taking MVN-201, I'd encourage you to do some research, come armed with questions, and try your best to ask our instructors the most difficult, most esoteric questions you can.

-Note: Some of you might be wondering why the 201 classes focuses on Nexus Open Source.
-If we were going to emphasize Nexus Professional, we'd have to have another two or three hours of instruction time in the class.
+Note: Some of you might wonder why the 201 classes focus on Nexus Open Source.
+If we were to emphasize Nexus Professional, we'd have to have another two or three hours of instruction in the class.
 We decided that it was essential to get the foundations of repository management and focus on the essential, basic elements of repository management.
-There is an overview of the features, and the instructor has the option of going through a section that demonstrates Nexus Professional.

 Picture of Tim OBrien